• Advice center

 Once you get a settlement offer, you have three possible actions to choose from:

-2. Reject the settlement and continue to receive benefits.
+3. Reject the settlement and continue benefits (not always possible).

-When your employer’s insurer offers a settlement, they likely have their own best interests in mind.
-So even if you want to accept a settlement offer, it’s important to pause and double check whether it’s enough to cover your current medical bills, future medical expenses related to your injury, and the money you’ll need to pay for housing, food, and other bills while you’re out of work.
+Even if you want to accept a settlement, it’s important to pause and double check whether it’s enough to cover your current medical bills, future medical expenses related to your injury, and the money you’ll need to pay for housing, food, and all other bills while you’re out of work.

 How much does a workers’ comp lawyer cost?

-These factors will impact your settlement amount and timing:
+The following six factors will impact your settlement amount and timing.

-• The severity of your injury or illness: The insurance company may be more motivated to settle if it looks like your recovery will last months or years.
-An injury that’s more severe or is expected to last for the long-term will also lead to a higher settlement value because it needs to cover more medical bills and more weeks of lost wages.
+1. The severity of your injury or illness: The insurance company may be more motivated to settle if it looks like your recovery will last months or years.
+An injury that’s more severe or involves an unpredictable recovery will also lead to a higher settlement value because it needs to cover more medical bills and more weeks of lost wages.

-• Where you live: Workers’ comp laws vary by state and your state may have more guidance on how much insurers should pay for certain injuries.
-Learn more about your local laws on your state workers’ comp board website.
+3. Where you live: Workers’ comp laws vary by state and your state may have more guidance on how much insurers should pay for certain injuries.
+Learn more about how much workers' comp pays in every state in 2024.

-• Appeals and denials: Your claim can take much longer to settle if your employer’s insurance company denies your workers’ comp claim or appeals your benefits.
+4. Appeals and denials: Your claim can take much longer to settle if the insurer denies your workers’ comp claim or appeals your benefit amount.
 Both of these scenarios could lead to some sort of mediation or court hearing to confirm that you should even get benefits.
+In this case, your settlement may also cover the payments you've missed so far.

-• Your lawyer’s, mediator’s, or judge’s opinions: During a settlement negotiation, your employer’s insurer can debate all of the factors above to limit how much you get.
+6. Your lawyer’s, mediator’s, or judge’s opinions: During a settlement negotiation, your employer’s insurer can debate all of the factors above to limit how much you get.
 Your lawyer will advocate for the highest settlement possible by making a case for you (so finding a good workers’ comp lawyer really helps).
 If your settlement goes to mediation or court, the opinions of the mediator or judge will also affect how much you get.
+A lawyer will also know how to build a convincing case to a judge.

 How long does a settlement take?

 Unfortunately, there is no one answer that applies to every situation.
-Smaller settlements could take a few weeks to work out while long more complicated settlements could take two or three years.
-A safe estimate for many people could be at least one year to complete a settlement — a bit longer if you have a lawyer — but you’ll get a much more accurate estimate from a lawyer who knows your claim details.
+Smaller settlements could take a few weeks to work out while larger settlements could take two years or more.
+A safe estimate for many people could be at least one year to complete a settlement, but you’ll get a much more accurate estimate from a lawyer who knows your claim details.

 How long after a settlement will I get paid?

-The time it’ll take for you to receive your payment depends on where you live, the size of your payment, and the other details of your settlement.
-Most people will need to wait at least a month or two for their payout, but a lawyer can provide a more precise answer.
+Most people will need to wait at least a month or two for their payout, but that depends on where you live, the size of your payment, and the other details of your settlement.
+A lawyer can provide a more precise answer.

-The best way to get personalized advice on your claim is by talking with a lawyer.
-They’ll know your local laws and can help you get the benefits you deserve so you can get back to work and move on with your life.
+The best way to get personalized advice on your settlement is by talking with a lawyer.
+They’ll know your local laws and can help you negotiate for the benefits you deserve so you can get back to work and move on with your life.

 Frequently asked questions about workers’ comp settlements